 You are about to make one of the most important decisions in your life.
 Your choice of A Level subjects will have an impact on your future study and career opportunities.
-The world of work is changing and in the future you will be part of a dynamic, ever shifting employment landscape which will require you to have the academic qualifications needed for success in your chosen career and the skills and dispositions that will allow you to thrive throughout your career.
+The world of work is changing, and, in the future, you will be part of a dynamic, ever shifting employment landscape which will require you to have the academic qualifications needed for success in your chosen career and the skills and dispositions that will allow you to thrive throughout your career.

 Methody offers a wide range of subjects which are designed to prepare you for life beyond the College, and you and your parents will be supported by our team of Careers Tutors so that you can make the best choice.
 When making your choices, consider which subjects you enjoy.
 The depth and complexity of A Level courses compared to GCSE means you will have to spend many hours in school and at home over the next two years studying the subjects you have chosen.
-If you do not enjoy a subject, then it is unlikely that you will be able to give the sustained commitment required to succeed.
-The decisions to be made are highly personal to you.
-It is you who will be doing the work and taking the exams.
-It is your future and the choices in the end should be made by you.
+The subjects chosen should play to your strengths and interests.